Bahadirozen51/NF1-Smart-Redirector-Model/README.md

 ---

+## Theoretical Systems Biology Expansion

+> ⚠️ **Notice:** This module represents a conceptual and exploratory systems-biology architecture intended solely for theoretical modeling and computational simulations.
+It is strictly non-validated and operating under ideal conditions.

+This repository hosts an advanced expansion exploring an adaptive theoretical signaling-control framework inspired by systems biology, bistable control theory, and nonlinear state-transition dynamics.

+The sub-architecture aims to model multi-threshold feedback responses (TAPC) without altering the original core hypotheses of the NF1-Smart-Redirector.

+**Repository Architecture for the Extension:**
+* `docs/ASTRO_BIOLOGICAL_MODULATION.md` — Mathematical framework, hysteresis formulations, and memory kernel definitions.
+* `simulations/` — Python ODE coupled differential equations.
+* `notebooks/` — Parameter-space exploration and bifurcation analysis scripts.
+* `figures/` — Generated stability maps and hysteresis curves.

 ## 📄 Citation
 If you utilize this computational model, framework, or wet-lab protocol matrix in your research, please cite this repository using the standardized formats below: